dg5lp/FT8-Helper-2.0/README.md

 - Graceful stop of CQ (earlier RUN) and S/P-Mode is available, it waits completing the running QSO.
 - Distances will be calculated from the QRA-grids.
 The minimum DX-distance can be selected in the configuration
 - Skip Tx-1 selectable.
 To speed up the QSOs In S/P-Mode, stations can be called with report instead of QRA-grid.
 - Decoding time (lag-time) is measured and shown.
-It should kept under 500ms, changing the decoding depth or AP.
+It should kept under 500ms, changing the decoding depth.
 - Comparing to older versions, the new version does not use the auto-sequencing of WSJT-X.
 - On this reason the WSJT-X configuration must be changed.
 Set up WSJT-X according to the manual.